Three Pennsylvania amusement and water parks listed in new ranking of the best in the U.S.

 The list of best amusement and water parks is part of Tripadvisor's Travelers' Choice Awards Best of the Best, which they say are awarded to places that "receive a high volume of above-and-beyond reviews and opinions from the Tripadvisor community over a 12-month period."

-Knoebels Amusement Resort, which is located in central Pennsylvania, was ranked No. 3 on the list of best amusement and water parks, is the largest free-admission amusement park in the country.
+Knoebels Amusement Resort, which is located in central Pennsylvania, was ranked No. 3 on the list of best amusement and water parks and is the largest free-admission amusement park in the country.
 The park is slated to celebrate its 100th season next year.

 Recognized for its roller coasters, kid-friendly rides, swimming, campus, and golf course, Tripadvisor says "the accommodating staff, clean facilities, and fun attractions make for a memorable family-friendly visit" at Knoebels.